momochi000/pomodoro_arcade/README.md

 ## CURRENT

 ### Wire up create timer to the server
+  + ensure new timer created gets added to the collection
+  + make create button re-route back to the index view

 ## BACKLOG

+### Add delete action/option

 ### Load timers owned by the user in the index view